zbentley/gdb-inject-perl/README.md

 - It works on (many/most) embedded Perls.

 Just pass it the process ID of a Perl process and it will do its best to inject code.

+### Requirements

+- POSIX-ish OS.
+- Modern Perl (5.6 or later, theoretically; 5.8.8 or later in practice).
+- GDB installed.
+- CPAN modules:
+	- `File::Which`
+	- `Capture::Tiny`

 ### So what's the catch?
 It's incredibly dangerous.